What are bona-fide co-ops?

 - Care co-op - to secure high standards of care that meet the real needs of individuals, at a fair and reasonable cost.

 In some co-ops, their de-facto purpose has changed from serving their members to protecting the jobs and lifestyles of their top managers and the positions of officeholders.
 As a result, they often focus on generating short-term gains used to pay bonuses to top managers.
-Worryingly, many of the people involved with co-ops do not appear to know how and why previously highly effective enterprises have either ceased operating or have mutated into organizations that are no longer authentic co-ops.
+Worryingly, many of the people involved with co-ops don’t appear to know how and why previously highly effective enterprises have either ceased operating or have mutated into organizations that are no longer authentic co-ops.

-To learn more about: Understanding Self-help Enterprises
+To learn more aboout: Understanding Co-ops - Some Basics

 Watch this 6 minute video now or view later